BLOCTECHNO/Digital_7segment_control/README.md

    m.clear_All (); => to disable all segments

    m.screen (parameter); => function to display the parameter you gave, it is only partisan integer (int) if you have another variable convert it to int

+	 to turn on point segment you have one functon screenPoint(parameter);
+	 on parameter give "1" to turn on point segment of first digital segment on parameter give "2" to turn on point segment of second digital segment

   you can look at examples sketch on your files library